News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 PVOD, also known by names like "premium rental" or "Home Premiere", is a relatively new model for the home entertainment industry that allows consumers to watch new-release movies from home at the same time as, or very shortly after, they're released in theatres.
 Because it's only possible to charge per household, not per viewer (i.e., per seat as with a regular theatre), these rental prices are set quite high to start, comparable to two adult movie tickets.
 However, in most cases, they've come down to "regular" VOD prices within a few months.

-In the U.S., Mortal Kombat is part of Warner Bros.'
-"Same Day Premieres" distribution model for late 2020 and 2021 releases which began with Wonder Woman 1984, in which WB theatrical films will have a day-and-date release on co-owned streaming service HBO Max, and will be available for streaming for no extra charge to subscribers on that service for 31 days after release.
+In the U.S., Mortal Kombat was part of Warner Bros.'
+"Same Day Premieres" distribution model for late 2020 and 2021 releases which began with Wonder Woman 1984, in which WB theatrical films have had a day-and-date release on co-owned streaming service HBO Max, and were made available for streaming for no extra charge to subscribers on that service for 31 days after release.

-However, this streaming release does not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.
+However, this early streaming release did not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.

 International services that are otherwise closely related to HBO Max, including Crave in Canada, and even other HBO-branded services in Latin America and Europe, have not been given any similar early access to these films either, as discussed at length in other recent posts, like our post about Wonder Woman 1984.
 (Some other HBO Max original movies, like Zack Snyder's Justice League and An American Pickle, are available on Crave, in large part because Warner Bros. chose not to release these movies in theatres at all, at least in North America.)

-That said, as a Warner Bros. release, Mortal Kombat will be covered by a "pay-1" output deal that sends the studio's first-run films to Crave (with Movies + HBO, i.e. the version of Crave that costs about $20 per month), several months after their theatrical runs.
-These films are typically made available to Crave about 8-10 months after theatrical release, but given that this schedule moved up for WW84 (which will be on Crave in late May, about five months after release), there's a strong possibility of a similar release for Mortal Kombat, which could be as soon as September 2021 (but don't be surprised if it's a few months later).
+That said, as a Warner Bros. release, Mortal Kombat is covered by a "pay-1" output deal that sends the studio's first-run films to Crave several months after their theatrical runs.
+These films are typically made available to Crave about 8-10 months after theatrical release, but as with WW84 and some others, the pay-1 releases have been accelerated to just a few months after theatrical release.